ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Lab: Handling Errors

- 🧪 Lab: Please try lab [handling-errors](https://best.openssf.org/labs/handling-errors.html), which lets you experiment with leveraging an error handling mechanism (specifically exception handling) and improve its robustness.
+ 🧪 **Lab: Please try lab [handling-errors](https://best.openssf.org/labs/handling-errors.html), which lets you experiment with leveraging an error handling mechanism (specifically exception handling) and improve its robustness.**

-Labs are optional, but we encourage you to try them.
+*Labs are optional, but you're strongly encouraged to try them!*

 ### Logging